 How to grow anemones

 Buy dormant anemone bulbs (tubers or rhizomes) in autumn or spring, depending on the variety.
 Alternatively, buy pot-grown anemone plants in spring, although tubers and rhizomes give far better value-for-money compared to pot-grown plants.
-Anemone flowers are beautiful in a rage of situations – plant in pots, borders, or woodland gardens, again depending on the variety.
-Water anemones growing in pots.
+Anemone flowers are beautiful in a range of situations – plant in pots, borders, or woodland gardens, again depending on the variety.
+Anemones growing in pots will need watering.

 Where to grow anemones